igopereira1/igopereira1/README.md

 # About Me

-👋🏽 Hello!
-I'm a back-end developer who loves building innovative applications that solve real-world problems.
-I have experience with Javascript and Python, and I'm always looking for ways to improve my skills and learn new technologies.
+👋🏽 Hi!
+I'm a back-end developer with experience in Spring Boot, Django, and NestJS.
+I work with Java, JavaScript, and Python to build scalable and efficient applications.
+Always eager to learn and improve! 🚀

 ## GitHub Stats